 - Smell: I cannot stress this enough.
 Remember those Febreze commercials?

 “You have gone nose blind”.
 While these commercials are a little dramatic and provide a good laugh, they provide a valuable lesson!

 We do not smell the natural and subtle odors of our own homes.
 And you cannot know which one of those subtleties will turn that next buyer off.
 Check out the article from realtor.com for the best tips out there on how to tackle this issue.

 Step 3: Market the home for sale

-Tell everyone you know that you are selling your home!
-Friends, family, neighbors, add a post to all of your social media platforms, then ask everyone to share those posts for you.
+- Tell everyone you know that you are selling your home!
+Friends, family, and neighbors, add a post to all of your social media platforms, then ask everyone to share those posts for you.

 Step 4: Negotiate the sale

 At this point, you have your for sale by owner home priced correctly, staged beautifully, and you have all the power of the internet pointing buyers towards your home.
 Because you have done everything correctly, the offers start coming in.
 You now have to decide which offers you reject, counter, or accept.